Nito Mestre: Early years

 As a preview to the album, the Record Company released a single with both Canción para mi Muerte and Amigo Vuelve a Casa Pronto.
 The official release of the album took place at the conspicuous Buenos Aires Opera Theatre in April 1973.
 The repercussion was enormous.
 In May, Francisco "Paco" Pratti (drums) and Alejandro Correa (bass) joined Nito and Charly in the band.
 One month later, they returned to the studio to record Aprendizaje (Learning) and Bienvenidos al Tren (Welcome to the Train), the first two songs in the second album, called "Confesiones de Invierno" (Winter Confessions) which was completed in August.
 It included recordings by David Lebón on guitar and Leon Gieco, and was released in October.

 In the summer of 1974, they went on a very successful tour to Córdoba, Mar del Plata, Punta del Este and Santa Fe.
 On their return, Juan Rodríguez replaced Pratti on drums.
 He would later become a part of Nito's band Nito Mestre y Los Desconocidos de Siempre.
 After many months of rehearsing, they began the recording of their third album.
 It was titled "Pequeñas Anécdotas sobre las Instituciones" (Small Anecdotes about the Institutions).
 This album faced problems with censorship which in those days was obsessed with the political persecution of both young and old artists.
 As a result, some songs had to be replaced by others.
 Such was the case with Juan Represión (John Repression) which was replaced by Tango en Segunda and El Tuerto y Los Ciegos (The One-Eyed and the Blind) which replaced Botas Locas (Crazy Boots).
 On other songs, lyrics had to be rewritten: Instituciones (Institutions), Las Increíbles Aventuras del Sr. Tijeras (The Incredible Adventures of Mr. Scissors) and Para Quién Canto Yo Entonces (Whom Do I Sing For Then).
 On this occasion, David Lebón, Jorge Pinchevsky and León Gieco were all invited to take part in the recordings.

 From this moment on, Charly Garcia begins to experiment with new instruments that had been brought from the United States: a moog, an ARP string synthesizer and a Fender Rhodes keyboard.
 In those days, it was an audacious move, and gave the album more of an electronic sound.
-While recordings were taking place, the band took part in the recording and staging of "La Biblia" (The Bible) by Vox Dei together with Billy Bond, David Lebón, Espíritu (band)|Espíritu and La Pesada del Rock.
+While recordings were taking place, the band took part in the recording and staging of "La Biblia" (The Bible) by Vox Dei together with Billy Bond, David Lebón, Espíritu and Billy Bond y La Pesada del Rock and Roll.
 After this presentation, bass player Rinaldo Rafanelli replaced Alejandro Correa.